bluebanquise/bluebanquise/roles/core/nfs_client/readme.rst

 See the **nfs_server** role instructions for more details.

-Simply note that path that should be mounted will be automatically created by this role if they do not exist.
+Simply note that paths that should be mounted will be automatically created by this role if they do not exist.

 Input